WarStalkeR/OpenXcomExMore/README.md

 4\.
 Bigger craft sprites support for basescape/hangar.
 5\.
 Base attacks and missile strikes debug trigger.
 6\.
 Option to show distance to target, when selecting crafts.
 7\.
-Game Data Viewer option switch for Tech Tree Data Viewer.
+Base sets and New Game starting base selection.
 8\.
-Base sets and New Game starting base selection.
+Rule flag to hide ufopaedia articles by default.
 9\.
-Rule flag to hide ufopaedia articles by default.
+Facility rule flag to use alternative sprite for construction.
+10\.
+Base function triggers for arc/event/mission scripts.
+11\.
+Game Data Viewer option switch for Tech Tree Data Viewer.

 # Features Migrated to the Main Branch
 1\.
 Configurable Ufopaedia facilities preview.